darrencauthon/seam/README.md

   @data={"order_id"=>"1234"}>
 ````

-So we have an instance of this flow, and the next step to complete for it is "send_order_to_warehouse".
+So we have a unique instance of this flow, and the next step to complete for it is "send_order_to_warehouse".
 Let's create a worker for this step.

+####Defining workers for each step####

+We have a set of steps that have to be executed, but we still need workers for each step.
+Let's start with the first one:

 ````
 class SendOrderToWarehouseWorker < Seam::Worker